web-eid/vintage-web-eid.js/README.md

 - provides an asynchronous, Promise-based DWIM interface
 - listens to incoming messages and turns them into resolved Promises

+Please note that this library is not an all-inclusive toolkit for developing web apps that use cryptography, it is intended as a companion library for [WebCryptoAPI](http://caniuse.com/#feat=cryptography) and/or [PKI.js](https://pkijs.org/) or similar.
+Web eID solves two low hanging fruits that are missing from browser implementations but necessary to develop apps _today_, that make use of the hundreds of millions of devices deployed in the field: controlled access to smart card based pre-provisioned certificates (that by definition do not fall under the [Same Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy)) for authentication, signing and decryption and controlled direct access to a smart card, like a local PC/SC application would have.

 ## Installation

 ### Browser installation